rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
 - value: String (mandatory).
   The actual contact method, e.g. the email address or phone number.
+- mediaType: String (optional).
+  It is used with properties whose value is a URI.
+It provides the media type [RFC2046] of the resource identified by the URI.
-- isPreferred: Boolean (optional, default: `false`).
+- isPreferred: Boolean (optional, default: false).
-  Whether this ContactMethod is the preferred for its type.
+  Whether this OnlineInformation is the preferred for its type.
 This SHOULD only be one per type.

 An Address object has the following properties: